kadena-io/chainweb-node/README.md

 *   chainweb library: That provides the implementation for the different components of a chainweb-node.

-*   chainweb-node: An application that runs a chainweb node.
-It maintains copies of a number of chains from a given chainweb instance.
+*   chainweb-node: An application that runs a Chainweb node.
+It maintains copies of a number of chains from a given Chainweb instance.
 It provides interfaces (command-line and RPC) for directly interacting with the chainweb or for implementing applications such as miners and transaction management tools.

 *   chainweb-tests: A test suite for the chainweb library and chainweb-node.

+The production components depend on the following internal libraries

+*   chainweb-types library: defines and implements all basic Chainweb types.
+    It doesn't depend on any interfaces.

+*   chaindb-hashmap-indef: an implementation of the ChainDB signatures that uses an in-memory hashmap for storing block headers.
+It is parameterized over the entry type.
+Currently the chainweb library uses this implementation.
+In the future it will be replaced and moved to the test library.

+*   chainweb-test: a library for modules that are shared between different test, simulation, and example components.

 In addition there are a few development components that provide examples for using the production components and for advanced testing and simulation.